webdriverio-community/node-geckodriver/README.md

 ### `start`

-Starts an Geckodriver instance and returns a [`ChildProcess`](https://nodejs.org/api/child_process.html#class-childprocess).
+Starts a Geckodriver instance and returns a [`ChildProcess`](https://nodejs.org/api/child_process.html#class-childprocess).
 If Geckodriver is not downloaded it will download it for you.

 __Params:__ `GeckodriverParameters` - options to pass into Geckodriver (see below)